billthefarmer/ffts-android/README.md

 However, the code structure is built around the autoconf/automake premise that you build your library for your proposed use, rather than build it to cope with different ARM processors.
-I'm not going there.
+I've got around this by building two libraries and determining which to load at run time.
+This reuires a third library just to check the processor.